souravdaspartha/souravdaspartha.github.io/_pages/about.md

 Transport planner and modeller in Dhaka, Bangladesh.
 I build travel demand models for cities where the data is thin, the traffic is mixed, and a large share of the network runs on informal modes.
 Currently a **Junior Traffic and Transportation Planner** at Nippon Koei Bangladesh Ltd., working on the Comprehensive Transport Masterplan for Gazipur City Corporation.

-- 🌍 **Expertise**: Travel Demand Modelling, Freight Modelling, GIS & Network Analysis
+- 🌍 **Expertise**: Travel Demand Modelling, Intersection Design, Spatial Analysis
-- 🔭 **Current Focus**: Four-step modelling and mass transit pre-feasibility
+- 🔭 **Current Focus**: Four-step Modelling, Trffic Impact Assessment, Traffic Management Plan
 - 🎓 **Education**: MS GIS for Environment and Development, BURP Urban & Regional Planning (Jahangirnagar University)
-- 💼 **Industry Experience**: Transport Planning, Mass Transit, TOD, Road Safety
+- 💼 **Industry Experience**: Transport Planning, Transit Oriented Development, Road Safety Analysis

 ---